Contextual Data Policy Statement

 Academic selectors will receive the information set out above along with the complete application.
 Selectors may then use this information as part of their academic consideration of an application, with the aim of identifying the best applicants.

 In some cases, we may issue alternative offers to applicants who meet certain contextual data criteria.
-More information is available on our Access Sheffield pages.
+You can find more information on our Access Sheffield pages.

 Applicants should note that admissions decisions are not made on the basis of contextual data alone.